bytemanproject/byteman/contrib/bmunit/README.txt

             <systemPath>${tools.jar}</systemPath>
         </dependency>
         . . .

+Full details of how to specify pom dependencies and configure the surefire plugin are provided in the byteman bmunit tutorial which is linked from the documentation page at http://byteman.jboss.org

 Note that you must ensure that your test does not directly reference classes from the agent jar.
 When the agent is autoloaded this jar is automatically installed into the